 - IT Tutor(s) of the Year Award (An individual or group who provides voluntary support to older learners)

-The nominations for the 2015 Silver Surfer Awards are open until Sunday, October 4th.
+Nominations for the 2015 Silver Surfer Awards are now closed.
+The closing date was Sunday, October 4th.

 - Those who entered in previous years can enter again this year

 - Winners may need to engage in promotional work for the awards